Coronary angioplasty and stents

 - You develop chest pain or shortness of breath

-It's important that you closely follow your doctor's recommendations about your treatment with blood-thinning medications — aspirin and clopidogrel or similar medications.
+It's important that you closely follow your doctor's recommendations about your treatment with blood-thinning medications — aspirin and clopidogrel (Plavix), prasugrel (Effient) or similar medications.

 Most people who have undergone angioplasty with or without stent placement will need to take aspirin indefinitely.
-Those who have had stent placement will need a blood-thinning medication such as clopidogrel for a year or longer in some cases.
-If you have any questions or if you need noncardiac surgery, talk to your cardiologist before stopping any of these medications.
+Those who have had stent placement will need a blood-thinning medication, such as clopidogrel, for six months to a year.
+If you have any questions or if you need any other type of surgery, talk to your cardiologist before stopping any of these medications.

-When placing a coronary artery stent, your doctor will find a blockage in your heart's arteries (A) using cardiac catheterization techniques.
-A balloon on the tip of the catheter is inflated to widen the blocked artery, and a metal mesh stent is placed (B).
-After the stent is placed, the artery is held open by the stent, which allows blood to flow through the previously blocked artery (C).
+When placing a coronary artery stent, a health care provider will find the blocked heart artery (A).
+A balloon on the tip of a flexible tube (catheter) is inflated.
+It widens the blocked artery.
+Then a metal mesh stent is placed (B).
+The stent holds the artery open so blood moves through (C).

 Having angioplasty and stenting doesn't mean your heart disease goes away.
 You'll need to continue healthy lifestyle habits and take medications as prescribed by your doctor.

-If your symptoms return, such as chest pain or shortness of breath, or if other symptoms similar to those you had before your procedure recur, contact your doctor.
+If you have symptoms similar to those you had before coronary angioplasty, such as chest pain or shortness of breath, contact your doctor.
 If you have chest pain at rest or pain that doesn't respond to nitroglycerin, call 911 or emergency medical help.

 To keep your heart healthy after angioplasty, you should: